elwayman02/ember-cli-opinionated/README.md

 *The Enhanced Ember Application Blueprint*

-This addon is the Quick Start guide to the best tools the Ember community has to offer!
-Ember-CLI-Opinionated takes on common decisions you need to make to get the most out of your app and gives you an answer.
-The following questions are all answered by this addon:
+This addon provides you with the best tools the Ember community has to offer!
+Ember-CLI-Opinionated takes on common decisions you need to make to get the most out of your app and gives you definitive answers to your most burning questions:

 1. *SCSS* vs LESS vs CSS?
 2. How can we get code coverage?
 3. How do we put styles in our pods?
-4. How can we track app performance?
+4. How can we track performance and feature usage?
-5. What's the best way to do date parsing in Ember?
+5. What's the best way to do date parsing/formatting in Ember?
 6. How can we implement feature flags?
+7. When will Rick Rolling stop being a thing?

 ...and more!

-All you have to do is sit back, relax, and let Ember-CLI-Opinionated do all the hard work for you.
-When we're done, your app will be even better than a barebones Ember app (which is already pretty sweet!); it'll be a lean, mean, code-generating machine.
-Watch your productivity increase and your architecture meetings decrease, all at the same time!
+All you have to do is sit back, relax, and let Ember-CLI-Opinionated do the hard work.
+When it's done, you'll have the most badass skeleton app around; it'll be a lean, mean, code-generating machine!
+Watch your productivity increase and your architecture meetings decrease, all at the same time.

 ## Installation